-If you have been craving the perfect effect from your marijuana, you may want to try mixing your strains.
+If you have been experimenting with mixing weed strains or craving the perfect effect from your marijuana, you may want to try mixing your strains.
 Blending your weed is a highly effective way to create the perfect experience, it just takes a little experimentation.

 Here’s why mixing marijuana strains is a good idea